-Maybe this isn’t your grandmother’s version of a split pea soup, but it’s my grandmother’s.
-It’s considered peasant food because of its simplicity and limited ingredients.
-There are only 5 ingredients (water, salt, and pepper not included) and it’s basically considered peasant food without the bacon.
+There are only 5 ingredients (water, salt, and pepper not included as ingredients) and it’s basically considered peasant food without the bacon.
 However, crispy bits of bacon takes this from rags to riches.

-Is Peruvian peasant food delicious?
-I believe it’s SUPER delicious.
 You don’t need anything but a bag of split peas (super inexpensive), onions, garlic, bacon, eggs, salt, pepper, and WATER.
 Yes, water.
 Stock isn’t needed.
 Believe it or not, you’ll get all the flavor you need from the onions and garlic cooked in bacon fat.

-My Mom didn’t have much growing up in Peru but they survived with my grandmother’s ability to turn the few simple ingredients they had into a great meal.
+My Mom didn’t have much growing up in Peru but they survived with my Grandmother’s ability to turn the few simple ingredients they had into a great meal.
 When I asked my Mom for this recipe, she told me that it was basically split peas, onions, garlic, salt, and water, I was surprised.

 “That’s it?”

 “Well, if we had pepper, your grandmother would add it and if we had eggs she would fry them and place them on top and it was delicious!”
-And delicious it was.

-Feel free to substitute chicken stock for the water, and if you want to add your favorite spices, go ahead.
+Again, feel free to substitute chicken stock for the water, and if you want to add your favorite spices, go ahead.
 I find the simplicity of this dish to be satisfying just as it is and it could be also the nostalgia that goes with it.
-Everyone combines food with a memory and that is what makes it special.
-This is peasant food at its best.

 Life is too short for mediocre food.